davesnx/query-json/README.md

   --help              Print help
 ```

-By default, query output is written only after the query succeeds.
-With
+By default, query output is written only after the query succeeds, and an error
-`--stream-output`, each result is flushed as it is produced.
-If a later result or
+shares stdout with any results.
+With `--stream-output`, each result is flushed
+to stdout as it is produced.
+If a later result or input tail fails, earlier
-input tail fails, earlier output remains and the error starts on a new line.
+output on stdout remains, the error is written to stderr instead, and the
+process exits with status 1.
 Successful output is identical in both modes.
 This flag has no effect in REPL mode.

 Default output and `--debug` validate the complete JSON input before execution.
 `--stream-output` can execute complete items before EOF for supported root or